 To select the assessments to copy over, tick the boxes next to the assessments then click the Copy to button.

-The measures with then appear on the Students > Assessments > Assessment Policy > School Assessment Measures page and on your Assessment Overview Dashboard.
+The measures with then appear on the Students > Assessments > Annual Policy > School Assessment Measures page and on your Assessment Overview Dashboard.

 To add a new measure, click the green Create new measure button.

 In the slide over, you can choose the measure name, whether the measure will consider the student's current grade or target for the year, which assessments will be considered and what constitutes an upwards trend.
 Use the and in field to choose to look at grades in assessment 1 or assessment 2 - so in this example, English language OR English literature.